Course guide of Physics of Biological Systems (2001112)

 Ordinary assessment session

-Assessment in the ordinary session will take place via two written tests, with problems and questions covering the relevant material that's been reviewed up to that date.
+Assessment in the ordinary session will take place via two written tests, with problems and questions covering the relevant material that's been reviewed up to that date plus the grade obtained in the laboratory practices.
 The final marks in the continuous evaluation system of the ordinary session will have the following weights:

 • First written test: 35-40%